-- 3.2 The implementation of the Strategic Enabling Team has enabled for savings of £235K to be made.
-In order to facilitate this new senior management structure Members approved the disestablishment of the Assistant Chief Fire Officer, Technical and Operational Support post and the removal of 2 Director posts. - 3.3 The implementation of the Strategic Enabling Team demonstrates the Service's continued proactive and innovative commitment to making efficiencies, maintaining and improving Service Delivery and ensuring value for money. - 3.4 As set out in the 'Principal Management Review' report, the Chief Fire Officer will undertake a 12 month evaluation of the Strategic Enabling Team to ensure it remains fit for purpose.
-This will be followed by a three yearly review in accordance with the Service's strategic planning cycle. - 3.5 The Strategic Enabling Team is led by 3 Brigade Managers: - Chief Fire Officer - Deputy Chief Fire Officer - Assistant Chief Fire Officer
+- 3.2 The implementation of the Strategic Enabling Team has enabled savings of £235K to be made.
+In order to facilitate this new senior management structure Members approved the disestablishment of an Assistant Chief Fire Officer post, Technical and Operational Support post and the removal of 2 Director posts. - 3.3 The implementation of the Strategic Enabling Team demonstrates the Service's continued proactive and innovative commitment to making efficiencies, maintaining and improving Service Delivery and ensuring value for money. - 3.4 As set out in the 'Principal Management Review' report, the Chief Fire Officer undertook a 12 month evaluation of the Strategic Enabling Team to ensure it remains fit for purpose.
+Following the initial 12 month evaluation a three yearly review in accordance with the Service's strategic planning cycle will be implemented. - 3.5 The Strategic Enabling Team is led by 3 Brigade Managers: - Chief Fire Officer - Deputy Chief Fire Officer - Assistant Chief Fire Officer

-The Deputy Chief Fire Officer (who has responsibility for Service Support functions) supports the Chief Fire Officer in providing leadership and strategic direction to a large organisation in the context of a changing environment.
+The Assistant Chief Fire Officer (who has responsibility for Service Delivery functions) supports the Chief Fire Officer in providing leadership and strategic direction to a large organisation in the context of a changing environment.

-As one of the 3 Brigade Managers the Deputy Chief Fire Officer discharges responsibility for emergency incident command at 'gold' level on a continuous duty basis.
+As one of the three Brigade Managers, the Assistant Chief Fire Officer discharges responsibility for emergency incident command at 'gold' level on a continuous duty basis.